arnovb-github/PoshCommence/docs/Export-CmcData.md

 ```

 ### -UseColumnNames
-Use the columnlabel as node/key/column header.
-If omitted, the underlying Commence fieldname is used.
+Use the columnlabel as node/key/column header instead of the Commence fieldname.

 ```yaml
 Type: SwitchParameter